synrc/phi/README.md

 $ time mix phi.test  2.75s user 1.36s system 101% cpu 4.067 total
 ```

+## Comments

+This used to be learning excercise on how to implement HM language for Erlang/OTP naturall, but things got out of control.

 ## Features

 - Compilation of Base Library in 5 seconds